Skip to content

 El Segundo

 Located in the South Bay of Los Angeles County, El Segundo is a thriving coastal city.
-Home to major defense, aerospace and oil companies, El Segundo is one of the most business-friendly cities in LA County.
+Home to major aerospace, defense, energy, and technology businesses, El Segundo continues to present itself as a strong business market, and the city was recognized as a finalist for "Most Business-Friendly City" in Los Angeles County in 2024.

-El Segundo is located just south of Los Angeles International Airport, providing it close proximity to one of the busiest airports in the world.
-It is also close to the subsea internet cables in Manhattan Beach and Hermosa Beach.
-This provides data centers in El Segundo with low latency access to national and international internet pipes.
+El Segundo is located just south of Los Angeles International Airport, giving it close proximity to one of the busiest airports in the world.
+LAX handled 76,585,861 passengers in 2024.
+The city is also close to subsea cable infrastructure in Hermosa Beach and the broader South Bay coast.
+That location gives nearby data centers low-latency access to national and international connectivity routes, with facilities such as CoreSite LA2 tied to the JUPITER cable landing at Hermosa Beach.

 El Segundo Data Center Market Stats